Uberspace/lab/source/guide_code-server.rst

 Installation
 =============

-Create a new folder for code-server_ in your home directory and switch into it.
+Create a new folder for code-server_ & its data in your home directory and switch into it.

 .. code-block:: console

-  [isabell@stardust ~]$ mkdir ~/code-server && cd ~/code-server
+  [isabell@stardust ~]$ mkdir ~/code-server-data && mkdir ~/code-server && cd ~/code-server
   [isabell@stardust code-server]$